Background and Challenge

 - Trade strategy review, analyzing the combination of pricing, promotional and trade margin strategy currently being pursued by the target

 - Product portfolio review, identifying gaps and potential new product opportunities based on current trends

-Simultaneously, L.E.K. analyzed the implications of separating the target from the parent group across four key dimensions:
+Simultaneously, we analyzed the implications of separating the target from the parent group across four key dimensions:

 - Shared functions in sales, marketing and support activities

 - Partially-shared supply chain functions (procurement, logistics, warehousing and distribution)

 - Common 3rd party contracts (negotiated based on the overall business from the parent company)

 We assessed the risks in each area and identified where a clear separation was possible versus where a new system or organizational structure would be needed.